Edgar Cayce: Pseudohistory

 Cayce advocated pseudohistorical ideas in his trance readings, such as the existence of lost continents Lemuria, Mu and Atlantis and the discredited theory of polygenism.
 In many trance sessions, he reinterpreted the history of life on earth.
 One of Cayce's controversial theories was polygenism.
 According to Cayce, five races (white, black, red, brown, and yellow) were created separately and simultaneously on different parts of Earth.
-He accepted the existence of aliens and Atlantis (saying that "the red race developed in Atlantis and its development was rapid"), and believed that "soul-entities" on Earth intermingled with animals to produce "things" such as giants which were as tall as 12 ft.
+He accepted the existence of aliens and Atlantis (saying that "the red race developed in Atlantis and its development was rapid"), and he believed that "soul-entities" on Earth intermingled with animals to produce "things" such as giants which were as tall as 12 ft.

 Cayce predicted "Earth Changes", a series of cataclysmic events including a polar shift that would lead Atlantis to rise from the sea.

 In his 2003 book The Skeptic's Dictionary, philosopher and skeptic Robert Todd Carroll wrote: "Cayce is one of the main people responsible for some of the sillier notions about Atlantis."
 Carroll cited some of Cayce's discredited ideas, including his belief in a giant crystal (activated by the sun to harness energy and provide power on Atlantis) and his prediction that in 1958, the United States would rediscover a death ray which had been used on Atlantis.

 During the 1930s, Cayce incorrectly predicted that North America would experience existential chaos: "Los Angeles, San Francisco ... will be among those that will be destroyed before New York".
 He also predicted that the Second Coming of Christ would occur in 1998.